ROCm/rocWMMA/README.md

 Memory addresses are treated as 1D arrays.
 The rocWMMA API can opaquely handle moving data between both global and shared memory address locations.
 The library code includes utilities for mapping 2D grid and matrix coordinates to 1D array coordinates, and supports either row-major or column-major data layouts.
-Block-wise dimensions (BlockM,N,K) familiar to block-wise GEMM matrix product algorithms are supported directly through the availability of matrix instructions for the target architecture.
+Block-wise dimensions (BlockM,N,K) familiar to block-wise general matrix multiply (GEMM) product algorithms are supported directly through the availability of matrix instructions for the target architecture.
 Likewise, you can vary mixed-precision data types for input, output, and accumulation fragments (as listed in the supported configurations section).

 rocWMMA is a header library that includes test and sample projects to validate and demonstrate API use.
 GEMM is used as primary validation given the heavy precedent for the library.
 However, we are